Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Model

-Many well-known physical models are included in this model -- in particular, the ones resulting from the following two widely used edge-dynamics: Vickrey's model \cite{VickreyQueuingModel, CCLDynEquil} with non-negative free-flow travel times and positive edge capacities, and the affine-linear volume-delay dynamics (see \eg \citealt{ZhuM00,Bayen2019}) with positive free-flow travel times and positive volume-coefficients.
+Many well-known physical models \revMinor{admit an edge loading operator in our sense}, in particular, the ones resulting from the following two widely used edge-dynamics: Vickrey's queuing model \cite{VickreyQueuingModel, CCLDynEquil} with non-negative free-flow travel times and positive edge capacities, and the affine-linear volume-delay dynamics (see \eg \citealt{ZhuM00,Bayen2019}) with positive free-flow travel times and positive volume-coefficients.
 Both models are causal and locally bounded, and, if all free-flow travel times are positive, even uniformly strictly causal.
-We refer to \Cref{sec:physical-model-examples}{} for a formal introduction and discussion of these models.
+We refer to \ifnoappendix\Cref{EXT:sec:physical-model-examples} in the supplementary material\else\Cref{sec:physical-model-examples}\fi{} for a formal introduction and discussion of these models.

+Since we often work with flows restricted to a finite time horizon, we introduce a specific notation for the corresponding edge loading operator.